Chapter 7: Scaling Up#

 1.2 The Solution: One Protected Analysis#

-ANOVA performs a single omnibus test comparing all groups simultaneously, protecting the Type I error rate at exactly α = 0.05.
+ANOVA solves this problem.
+Instead of running six risky t-tests, ANOVA performs a single “omnibus” test comparing all groups simultaneously.
+This protects your Type I error rate, keeping it locked at exactly \(\alpha = 0.05\).

 Section 2: One-Way ANOVA#